eflee/bend/README.md

 # Bend

-A precise CSV analysis tool with tracked change history.
+Bend is essentially pandas with training wheels + change tracking + CLI convenience.

 Load any CSV and start analyzing with a functional query interface.

 ## Installation